LoudMouthComix/loudmouthcomix.github.io/index.md

 <iframe src="https://scratch.mit.edu/projects/381696363/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 arrow keys to move! colect all the items and escape.

+<iframe src="https://scratch.mit.edu/projects/381316884/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

+click on a song to hear it!

 ### Support or Contact